 The onboarding process is simple – a German language assessment, ascertaining reasons and goals for learning German, comparing diaries and students are off to a start.

 How long does it take to become fluent in German?
 The best school, of course, is to live in Germany.
 Learning German outside a German-speaking country is altogether different.
-Progress is very much dependent on the legwork students are able or prepared to put in.
+Progress depends on the legwork students are able or prepared to put in.
 I’ve learned that flexibility with my scheduling helps students find time to learn German.
 If students still experience difficulty finding time, I suggest making time.